Skip to content

 Enable Gmail audit logs, then connect with a Google Workspace administrator account.
 The Open Authorization (OAuth) flow requests Admin SDK Reports audit access for Gmail delivery events.
 Reconnect if the integration status indicates permission loss, no usable refresh token, or a source authorization error.

-Google Workspace ingestion contributes email-observed domains and dashboard events.
+Google Workspace ingestion contributes email-observed domains and message observations.
 Watchdog response is currently Microsoft 365 only.

 Email ingestion proposes candidate domains from provider telemetry.
 Have I Been Squatted then applies conservative matching before adding email attribution to lookup results: